Spring and Fall (album): Background

 Spring and Fall is the nineteenth studio album by Paul Kelly, an Australian singer-songwriter.
-After releasing his live 8× CD box set, The A – Z Recordings in September 2010, for about a year-and-a-half, Kelly was performing and being filmed for a musical documentary, Paul Kelly: Stories of Me (November 2012) produced by Shark Island Productions.
+After releasing his live 8× CD box set, The A – Z Recordings in September 2010, for about a year-and-a-half, Kelly was performing and being filmed for a musical documentary, Paul Kelly: Stories of Me (November 2012).
 Afterwards Kelly began work on Spring and Fall – its recording started in July 2012 using an old country hall in South Gippsland where he was joined by his nephew, Dan Kelly, and Machine Translations' Greg "J" Walker.
 It was mixed by Andy Stewart (Gotye, The Whitlams, C.W.
 Stoneking, Brighter Later) at The Mill in mid-August and was produced by Kelly, Dan and Walker (C. W. Stoneking, The Whitlams).

 Kelly had written about two-thirds of the album's tracks over the previous year-and-a-half but some were up to five years-old.
 Kelly developed a song cycle which encouraged people to listen to the album in its entirety with each track leading into the next.

 The lead single, "New Found Year", a digital download only release, was released on 1 October 2012 ahead of the album.
 "New Found Year" is a love song that borrows words from 16th Century English poet, John Donne's "To His Mistress Going to Bed".